johnrm174/model-railway-signalling/README.md

 without some of the Raspberry-Pi specific interfacing functions).

 * Enables layout schematics to be created with signals, points, track sections and block instruments.
+* Supports automation of signals based on track occupancy and state of signals on the route ahead.
+* Supports "one touch" configuration of routes (signals and points) with route highlighting.
+* Supports virtual DCC switches on the schematic for the control of other DCC layout accessories.
 * Supports most types of UK colour light signals, semaphore signals, and ground signals.
 * Interfaces with the Pi-SPROG DCC command station to drive the signals and points out on the layout.
 * Uses the Raspberry Pi GPIO inputs to provide train detection in support of signalling automation.
 * Incorporates MQTT networking to allow multiple signalling applications to be linked for larger layouts.
+* Supports virtual Block Instruments (with networking)for coordinating movements between signal boxes
 * Provides a [Public API](https://github.com/johnrm174/model-railway-signalling/blob/main/PUBLIC_API.md)
 to support custom layout control interfaces.